Efficiently Managing Data Using the Elasticsearch _bulk API Command

 Key Components of a _bulk Request:

-• Action and Metadata Line: This line specifies the operation type (e.g., index, create, update, delete), the target index, and optionally the document type and ID.
-For index and create operations, the document ID is optional; if omitted, Elasticsearch will generate one automatically.
+• Action and Metadata Line: This line specifies the operation type (index, create, update, or delete), the target index, and optionally the document ID.
+Document types are not used in modern Elasticsearch APIs.

 • Source Line: This line contains the actual JSON document to be indexed or updated.
 This line is omitted for delete operations.